isomerpages/cris-corp/news-and-events/news/_posts/2024-02-08-post-Sci Heroines Unveiled.md

 health.
 This would mean lesser diseases requiring medical treatment, and a much better quality of life for the population.</p>
 <p>Ending off with an ode to the world of science and technology, she draws
-inspiration from the movie Elysium (2013), where highly sophisticated “med pods” which are highly sophisticated machines are capable of instant healing, holds diagnostic capabilities and life-saving functionalities.
+inspiration from the movie Elysium (2013), where “med pods” which are highly sophisticated machines are capable of instant healing, holds diagnostic capabilities and life-saving functionalities.
 The current state of technology has advanced such that several features of these “med pods” are close to reality.
 With great enthusiasm, she envisions the transformative impact of the ground-breaking innovations driven by our public healthcare institutions on people’s health and quality of life.</p>
 <hr>
 <p></p>
 <div class="isomer-image-wrapper">